Antidepressants and opioids are common offenders.

 What you can do

-Adding more fiber to your diet — such as beans or leafy greens — can ease constipation.
+Adding foods with more fiber, such as beans and leafy greens, and staying well hydrated helps prevent constipation.
 So can using a fiber supplement with psyllium seed or methylcellulose.
-Long-term treatment options include over-the-counter remedies, such as polyethylene glycol 3350 (Miralax), and prescription medications, such as such as linaclotide (Linzess).
+Other options for constipation relief include over-the-counter remedies, such as polyethylene glycol (Miralax, GlycoLax, and many others).

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.